OctopusDeploy/docs/docs/deployment-process/variables/index.md

 | MyVariable | Scoped | Environment: Dev, Test; Steps: Step 1 |
 | MyVariable | unscoped |  |

-With the above *MyVariable* variable, the scoped and unscoped values would be implemented as follows:
+With the above *MyVariable* variable, the scoped and unscoped values will be implemented as follows:

 | | Step 1 | Step 2|
 | ---- | ---- | ---- |